Goodgame Studios: Goodgame Empire

 Goodgame Empire is a free-to-play medieval castle-building strategy game launched in 2011.
 Players will build a castle and use troops to attack both computer-controlled and player enemies; they can join alliances, complete quests and take part in events.
 Goodgame Empire is available for web browser; Empire: Four Kingdoms is available for Android and iOS.
 In the game, there are three main resource types.
 These three are food, wood, and stone.
 Besides those there are coins and rubies.
 There are also other materials, such as mead, beef or honey.

 The four kingdoms in the game's name are the Great Empire, the Everwinter Glacier, the Burning Sands and the Fire Peaks.
 The Great Empire is the main one, where the players build their first castle; as they reach higher levels, they can build a castle for each of the three other kingdoms, in which they can also produce special resources: coal in the Everwinter Glacier, oil in the Burning Sands and glass in the Fire Peaks.

 Besides the four main castles, players can have up to three outposts in the Great Empire, which are other castles that specialize in the production of particular resources.

 Players also choose and collect commanders and are able to equip them with armor and weapons.
 The game's lifetime revenue crossed $800 million in August 2017.

 Goodgame Big Farm

 Goodgame Big Farm is a free-to-play farming simulator.
 Players build up farms, producing and selling products.
 There are different farms to be unlocked as the player achieves higher levels, and the player can then participate in various activities that last from 3 days to 30 days.
 Players can also join a cooperative and play with their teammates in their cooperative.

 Goodgame Gangster

-Goodgame Gangster is a free-to-play RPG game, where players advance through levels and rankings in the leader board.
+Goodgame Gangster was a free-to-play RPG game, where players advance through levels and rankings in the leader board.
 Players collect items and weapons, complete quests and fight enemies and other players.
 It was called Goodgame Mafia from 2010 to 2012.